Becoming data-driven means initiating a cultural shift.

-Becoming a data-driven company means having a clear vision and seeing this transformation as a change project.
-It is not enough for IT to introduce an analysis tool.
-Rather, it means that management must take responsibility for establishing adata cultureand lead by example.
+Becoming a data-driven company means having a clear vision and viewing this transformation as a change project.
+It's not just about the IT department introducing an analysis tool.
+Instead, it means that management takes responsibility for establishing a data culture and leads by example.

 Key benefits of analytics consulting for management

-Clarity regarding responsibility for analytics and the correct introduction of analytics
+Clarity regarding responsibility for analytics or the correct implementation of analytics

-We translate IT language into management language and help management to understand this relevant topic and - by highlighting correlations and issues - to establish and exemplify it.
-Management is put in a position to ask questions based on the data and to manage, lead and demand on the basis of key figures.
+We translate IT language into management language and help management understand this relevant topic and establish and exemplify it by highlighting connections and topics.
+Management is enabled to ask questions based on the data and to control, manage, and demand based on key figures.

 Contact person for management-relevant analytics topics

-Questions and correlations in the field of analytics explained in management-friendly language.
-Our management consulting is technology-free - i.e. this consulting does not require SAP or Google.
+Questions and connections in the field of analytics explained in management-friendly language.
+Our management consulting is technology-free - meaning this consulting does not require SAP or Google.

 Be prepared for bad times

-In difficult times, quick access to reliable key figures and information is essential.
-The systems and employees must be ready for this.
-With our consulting approach, we point out the necessary steps.
+In bad times, quick access to reliable key figures and information is essential.
+For this, the systems and employees must be ready.
+With the consulting approach, we show the necessary steps.

-By gaining an understanding of the interrelationships and quick and easy access to information, management is put in a position where it can exemplify the culture of the data-driven company and thus set an example for employees.
+With the gained understanding of the connections and the simple and fast access to information, the management is put in a position in which they can live the culture of the data-driven company and thus be a role model for the employees.

-Our consulting services include targeted support and advice for management in all matters relating to the use and implementation of data analysis and technologies.
-The aim is to help management to establish a data-driven corporate culture and to gain a market advantage through the correct use of their data.
+Our consulting service includes targeted support and advice to management in all aspects of the use and implementation of data analysis and technologies.
+The goal is to help management establish a data-driven corporate culture and gain a market advantage through the correct use of their data.

 These consulting services typically include:

-Strategic consulting: Developing a clear vision and strategy on how data can be used to gain competitive advantage or increase operational efficiency.
-This includes defining goals, determining the resources required and setting KPIs to measure success.
+Strategic Consulting: Developing a clear vision and strategy for how data can be used to gain a competitive advantage or increase operational efficiency.
+This includes defining goals, determining the resources required, and setting KPIs to measure success.

-Technology consulting: Evaluation and selection of suitable analytics tools and technologies that meet the company's specific requirements.
+Technology consulting: Evaluating and selecting suitable analytics tools and technologies that meet the specific requirements of the company.
 This often includes advice on platforms, databases, software solutions and cloud services.

-Change management: Support with the implementation of new processes and technologies in the company.
+Change Management: Support in the implementation of new processes and technologies in the company.
 This includes training employees to promote acceptance and use of the new analysis capabilities.

-Analysis and insights: Helping to interpret data and generate insights.
-This includes conducting analyses to identify trends, create forecasts and make informed decisions.
+Analysis and Insights: Assistance with the interpretation of data and the generation of insights.
+This includes performing analyses to identify trends, create forecasts, and make informed decisions.

-Through targeted management consulting for analytics, companies can not only use their data more effectively, but also promote a culture in which data-based decisions become the standard.
+Through targeted management consulting for analytics, companies can not only use their data more effectively, but also foster a culture in which data-driven decisions become the standard.
 This makes a significant contribution to strengthening competitiveness and promoting sustainable business growth.

 Why do I need analytics consulting for management?

-- How do I establish a corporate culture to become a data-driven company?
+- How do I establish a company culture that embraces being data-driven?

-We not only speak the language of IT, but also that of management.
-Our approach includes explaining correlations and buzzwords, explaining their meaning and clarifying which measures are necessary to make your company truly data-driven.
+We speak the language of both IT and management.
+Our approach involves explaining contexts and buzzwords, clarifying their meaning, and identifying the necessary steps to truly make your company data-driven.

-Today, we have extensive technical analysis options and large amounts of data that make it possible to integrate transparency, control and decision support into all areas of your company.
-As your analytics partner, our aim is to show you what steps you need to take to benefit from these opportunities and how you can gain valuable insights from data.
+Today, we have extensive technical analysis capabilities and large amounts of data that make it possible to integrate transparency, control, and decision support into all areas of your company.
+As your Analytics Partner, our goal is to show you the steps necessary to benefit from these opportunities and how you can gain valuable insights from data.

 Management consulting approach and strategic vision

-The aim of our management consulting approach is to identify and explain correlations, discuss possible uses of technology and analytics and integrate them in a meaningful way.
-We attach great importance to a clear strategic vision for the use of analytics in the company.
+The goal of our management consulting approach is to identify and explain connections, discuss possible applications of technology and analytics, and integrate them in a meaningful way.
+We value a clear strategic vision for the use of analytics in the company.

-Understanding which steps are necessary for a successful introduction of analytics is also relevant for these topics.
+Understanding the steps necessary for a successful analytics implementation is also relevant to these topics.
 We define a clear strategy to achieve your goals with the help of data and conduct a thorough fit-gap analysis to identify necessary adjustments.

 Importance of data quality and governance

-In this step, we cover not only technical but also essential topics such as the role of employees in processing results and ensuring data quality.
+In this step, we address not only technical issues, but also essential topics such as the role of employees in processing results and ensuring data quality.
 Topics such as data governance are crucial for an effective data strategy.
-You can find more information on the topic of data quality in our white paper "The importance of data quality for analytics".
+Further information on the topic of data quality can be found in our white paper „The Importance of Data Quality for Analytics„.

-A data-driven company is not created simply by implementing an analytics tool.
+A data-driven company is not created solely by implementing an analytics tool.
 Our consulting is technology-independent, as the tool is ultimately only a means to an end.

 "Analytics is not just a technology, but a strategic decision.
 Our consultancy enables management teams not only to understand data, but also to use it in a targeted way to promote a data-driven culture and thus sustainably increase the company's success."

-Overview: Key topics in management consulting for analytics
+Overview: Key topics of management consulting for analytics

-The following table shows the key areas that are of crucial importance in management consulting for analytics.
+The following table presents the central topics that are of decisive importance in management consulting for analytics.
 These areas form the basis for the successful introduction and integration of analytics in companies.
-Each field addresses specific aspects, from the strategic alignment of the data & analytics strategy to ensuring data quality and integration into existing company processes .
-The table provides an overview of the key steps and measures that are necessary for the effective use of data and the realization of a data-driven company.
+Each field addresses specific aspects, starting with the strategic alignment of the Data & Analytics strategy through ensuring data quality and integration into existing business processes.
+The table provides an overview of the essential steps and measures that are necessary for the effective use of data and the realization of a data-driven company.

-An in-depth understanding of the organization is crucial in order to clarify requirements and expectations.
-This includes the current status of analytics usage, the system landscape and the customer's organizational structure.
+A deep understanding of the organization is crucial to clarify the requirements and expectations.
+This includes the current state of analytics usage, the system landscape, and the organizational structure of the customer.

 Data Governance

-Efficient and effective handling of data is supported by a data governance process that structures rules and guidelines on data ownership, data management and access authorizations.
+Efficient and effective data handling is supported by a Data Governance process that structures rules and guidelines on data ownership, data management and access permissions.

-Defining roles and their responsibilities as well as ownership, with the aim of also being able to decide on development priorities (Change Advisory Board).
+Define roles and their responsibilities as well as ownership, with the goal of being able to decide on development priorities (Change Advisory Board).

-Ensure that the company has the necessary skills and resources (internal or external) to collect, manage, analyze and gain insights from data.
+Ensure that the company has the necessary skills and resources (internal or external) to collect, manage, and analyze data, and to gain insights from it.

-Based on the target definition, we also define which skills need to be created so that, for example, the desired maturity level of self-service BI can be achieved.
+Based on the definition of objectives, we also define which competencies must be created so that, for example, the desired level of self-service BI can be achieved.

 Ensure data quality

-Building a data culture through marketing and communication.
-Introduction of training for employees to ensure that they understand and use the new technologies and processes.
+Building a data culture using marketing and communication.
+Introducing training courses for employees to ensure they understand and use the new technologies and processes.

 Integration into existing processes

-Seamless integration of data & analytics into existing business processes to ensure that the insights provide real added value.
+Seamless integration of Data & Analytics into existing business processes to ensure that insights provide real added value.

 Scalability and flexibility